Tesla set to boost Nasdaq; S&P, Dow to open flat

 The U.S. economy is set for a sharp bounceback from a COVID-induced slump, with recent inflation data indicating as much.
 But the labor market- a key factor for the Fed to consider tapering policy - has stalled in its recovery.

-Planemaker Boeing (BA.N) rose more than 1% after Southwest Airlines (LUV.N) said it will add 34 737 MAX 7 aircraft to its 2022 orders.
+Planemaker Boeing rose more than 1% after Southwest Airlines said it will add 34 737 MAX 7 aircraft to its 2022 orders.

-Shares of Clover Health Investments Corp (CLOV.O) and other "meme stocks" surged as small-time individual investors piled into some of the most heavily shorted U.S. stocks. read more
+Shares of Clover Health Investments Corp and other “meme stocks” surged as small-time individual investors piled into some of the most heavily shorted U.S. stocks.

-Private equity firm KKR & Co (KKR.N) rose slightly after its unit, Independence Energy LLC, and Contango Oil & Gas Co (MCF.A) said they will merge in an all-stock deal that would create an oil and gas company with an initial equity market capitalization of about $4.8 billion. read more
+Private equity firm KKR & Co rose slightly after its unit, Independence Energy LLC, and Contango Oil & Gas Co said they will merge in an all-stock deal that would create an oil and gas company with an initial equity market capitalization of about $4.8 billion.

+Reporting by Ambar Warrick and Shashank Nayar in Bengaluru; Editing by Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.